anhnvg/appium-poc/README.md

 # appium-poc
-appium for all apps using webdriverio
+appium for all apps using Webdriverio